 Osteoarthritis is a chronic disease and the most common type of arthritis.
 But it doesn’t have to keep you from leading an active life.
-You can help control symptoms by exercising and watching your weight.
+You can help control symptoms by exercising and losing weight if you are overweight.
 Using special tools also helps make life easier.
-Be sure to see your doctor for scheduled checkups and lab work.
-If you have questions or concerns between office visits, call your health care provider's office.
+Be sure to see your healthcare provider for scheduled checkups and lab work.
+If you have questions or concerns between office visits, call your healthcare provider's office.

 Gentle exercise can help lessen your pain.
 Keep the following in mind:

 Choose exercises that improve joint motion and make your muscles stronger.
-Your doctor or a physical therapist may suggest a few.
+Your healthcare provider or a physical therapist may suggest a few.

 Try low-impact sports, such as walking, biking, or doing exercises in a warm pool.

 Don’t push yourself too hard at first.
 Slowly build up over time.

 If you weigh more than you should, your weight-bearing joints are under extra pressure.
 This makes your symptoms worse.
 To reduce pain and stiffness, try shedding a few of those extra pounds.
 The tips below may help:

-Start a weight-loss program with the help of your doctor.
+Start a weight-loss program with the help of your healthcare provider.

 Ask your friends and family for support.